 This command is interactive unless you use either the

 --json flags to override interactive behavior.

-memsqlctl remove-aggregator command is equivalent to the memsql-admin remove-aggregator command.
+memsqlctl remove-aggregator command is equivalent to the sdb-admin remove-aggregator command.

 The following is the standard output for the